Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

-different subsystems - having parallel hierarchies allows each hierarchy to be a natural division of tasks, without having to handle complex combinations of tasks that would be present if several unrelated subsystems needed to be forced into the same tree of cgroups.
+different subsystems - having parallel hierarchies allows each hierarchy to be a natural division of tasks, without having to handle complex combinations of tasks that would be present if several unrelated subsystems needed to be forced into the woke same tree of cgroups.

-At one extreme, each resource controller or subsystem could be in a separate hierarchy; at the other extreme, all subsystems would be attached to the same hierarchy.
+At one extreme, each resource controller or subsystem could be in a separate hierarchy; at the woke other extreme, all subsystems would be attached to the woke same hierarchy.

 As an example of a scenario (originally proposed by vatsa@in.ibm.com) that can benefit from multiple hierarchies, consider a large